 Compared with all of the greenery we had just experienced, the Rock Alpine Garden was a breath of dry air.
-This garden features plants from high elevation regions around the world.
+One of a series of naturalistic gardens, this space features plants from high elevation regions around the world.
 The landscape includes over 2000 different plant species.
 Rugged rocks add to the garden’s appeal.

 Rock Alpine Garden

 The Gates Montane Garden was created in 1961 by S.R.
 DeBoer as a tribute to the late Charles C. Gates.
-It is designed to mimic the mountain setting of the Gate’s property in Bear Creek Canyon.
+The design mimics the mountain setting of the Gates’ property in Bear Creek Canyon.
 The shady woodland path is a nice contrast to the Alpine Garden with its mix of native trees, shrubs and wildflowers.

 Columbines in the Gates Montane Garden

-The Plains Garden depicts what the Denver landscape looked like prior to development.
-The majority of the seeds were procured from within 30 miles of Denver and represent such signature plants as Blue Grama grass, Buffalo grass and Liatris punctata (spotted gayfeather.)
+The Plains Garden depicts what the landscape looked like prior to development of the Denver Botanic Gardens.
+The majority of the seeds came from within 30 miles of Denver and represent such signature plants as Blue Grama grass, Buffalo grass and Liatris punctata (spotted gayfeather.)
 This garden survives on precipitation alone.